0xMichaelRan/hypa-frontend/README.md

 # Hypa-frontend: Backend Permission Management System

 Hypa-frontend is at the forefront of backend permission management, providing an open-source, cost-effective solution designed for the modern use.

-Its modular and plugin-oriented architecture, alongside the accelerated development of CRUD operations, makes it an ideal choice for businesses looking to streamline the construction and evolution of their backend management systems.
+Its modular and plugin-oriented architecture, alongside the accelerated development of CRUD operations, makes it an ideal choice to streamline the construction and evolution of backend management systems.

 ## Features